 My grandfather was born Kentucky not far from Cincinnati, Ohio, but both his parents were German and spoke German.
 They arrived in this country slightly before the Civil War.
 He was the youngest of eleven and even though the Civil War ended in 1865 and he wasn't born until 1879,

-when he told me war stories they were about the Civil War.
+when he told me war stories when I was a child they were about the Civil War.
 His older

 brothers were adults when he was born and had fought in the Civil War.
 They had told him stories about it when he was a child.
-He had only one brother who was close to his own age.
+His son, my father, fought in the Second World War and told me stories about his management position in running that war.
+I missed fighting in Vietnam by a hair's breath.
+Will we ever have generations without war?

-My grandmother, Carrie Leona (Brossene or Brosene) Selmeier was born in the USA also, but was of Alsatian decent, apparently German.
+My grandmother, Carrie Leona Brosene (or Brossene) Selmeier was born in the USA also, but was of Alsatian decent.
+Her family swore they were German though.
 When she and my grandfather met, she was teaching piano at the Cincinnati Conservatory of Music.
 I suspect she stopped teaching when they got married.

 On Grand Vista in Cincinnati, Ohio they built this house

 during the depression.
-Apparently they had lost the mansion they had lived until
+Apparently they had lost the mansion in which they had lived until

 1929 when the stock market crashed.
 Oddly, I found no family pictures of that